What is the glory of God?

 When the body is buried, it is mortal (or 'sown in corruption'); when raised, it will be immortal (or 'raised in incorruption').
 (1Corinthians 15:40, 42)

 Notice, we humans are born in dishonor (corruptible) but in the resurrection, we will be incorruptible.
 The Apostle Paul states earthly bodies (terrestrial) have a glory but are corruptible.
 Celestial bodies like the stars have a different glory which is beautiful and age-lasting.
-Then in 1 Corinthians 15:48-49, Paul said we are going to have the image (likeness) of the heavenly.
-Therefore, when God's Word speaks of glory, it refers to a being's image or how they appear.
-Since Paul tells us we are going to look like the celestial (like God), it is a beautiful truth to see how God looks. |
+Then in 1 Corinthians 15:48-49, Paul said we are going to have the image (likeness) of the heavenly or the Man from heaven, which is likely a reference to Jesus Christ.
+Therefore, when the Bible speaks of glory, it refers to a being's image or how they appear.
+Since Paul tells us we are going to look like the celestial (like God), it is a beautiful truth to see how our Father looks.